finagle/finagle.github.io/source/blog/2021-03-30-release-notes.md

 tags: Releases, Finagle, Finatra, Scrooge, TwitterServer, Util
 ---

-As the animals awake from their hibernation, we too have awoken the beast with this release.
+As the 🐻 animals 🐿️ awaken from hibernation, we too have awoken the 🐆 beast 🐅 with this release.
 Please enjoy!

 ### NOTE